ddnexus/pagy/docs/api/javascript.md

 Pagy.init(document.getElementById('container'));
 ```

 **IMPORTANT**: The `document.getElementById('container')` argument will re-init the pagy elements just AJAX-rendered in the container div.
-If you miss it it will not work with AJAX.
+If you miss it, it will not work.